 Anatomy of the heart

 The left side again contains an atrium and a ventricle.
-The left atrium recieves the oxygenated blood returning from the lungs and the ventricle then pumps this blood around the body.
+The left atrium receives the oxygenated blood returning from the lungs and the ventricle then pumps this blood around the body.

 Due to the distance which the blood being pumped from the left ventricle has to travel, a more forceful contraction is required.
 For this reason the muscular wall of the left side is thicker than that of the right side.